rademakr/homelab-docs/docs/Nextcloud.md

 Essential details
 -----------------

 Configuration adjustments are necessary within the Nextcloud instance.
-Modify the `config/config.php` file to include your Fully Quqlidied Domain Name (FQDN) in the trusted domains array:
+Modify the `config/config.php` file to include your Fully Qualified Domain Name (FQDN) in the trusted domains array:

 ```py